elixir-europe/pdp-maturity-model/README.md

-# The ELIXIR FOSP Maturity Model
+# The ELIXIR Maturity Model for Federated One Health Surveillance Platforms (FOSP)

 ## Goals